The Short Answer

 Can I start work before my DBS check comes back?

 It depends on the role.
-For most roles involving regulated activity with children or vulnerable adults, you cannot work unsupervised until your DBS certificate has been issued.
-Some organisations allow supervised work while a check is pending, but this is at their discretion and subject to a risk assessment.
-As a self-employed worker, if a client requires a DBS check before you begin, you will need to have the certificate in hand or on the Update Service before you start.
+For most work involving regulated activity with children or vulnerable adults, you can’t work unsupervised until your DBS certificate has been issued.
+Some organisations allow supervised work while the check is pending, but it’s their call and they’ll do a risk assessment.
+If you’re self-employed and a client requires a DBS check before you start, you’ll need the certificate in hand or on the Update Service first.

 Is there a fast-track service for DBS checks?

-No. There is no official fast-track service offered by the Disclosure and Barring Service.
-No registered body or platform can bypass the DBS checking stages or pay to have an application prioritised.
-Any provider advertising a guaranteed fast-track Enhanced DBS check is overstating what they can deliver.
-The best way to get a faster result is to apply online, ensure your details are accurate, and submit your application as early as possible.
+No. The Disclosure and Barring Service doesn’t offer one.
+No registered body or platform can skip the DBS checking stages or pay to push an application up the queue.
+Any provider advertising a guaranteed fast-track Enhanced DBS check is overselling what they can actually do.
+The best way to get a quicker result is to apply online, get your details right, and submit as early as you can.

 Why is my Enhanced DBS check taking so long?

-The most common reason is a delay at Stage 4, where local police forces review their records.
-This can happen because of backlogs at a particular force, because the applicant has multiple addresses requiring checks from several forces, or because there is a name match that requires further investigation.
+Almost always a delay at Stage 4, where local police forces are reviewing their records.
+It might be a backlog at a specific force, multiple addresses requiring checks from several forces, or a name match that needs further investigation.
 If your check has been at Stage 4 for more than 60 days, you can escalate it through the DBS tracking service.

 Does a DBS check expire?

 No. A DBS certificate has no official expiry date.
-The information it contains is accurate on the date of issue.
-However, employers, clients, and regulatory bodies may require a newer check depending on their safeguarding policies.
+The information on it is accurate on the date it was issued.
+That said, employers, clients, and regulators may want a newer check depending on their safeguarding policies.
 Registering for the DBS Update Service within 30 days of your certificate being issued keeps it verifiable and portable between clients.
-For more detail on this and other common questions, visit the self-employed DBS FAQ page.
+For more on this and other common questions, see the self-employed DBS FAQ page.

 How long does a DBS check take for self-employed workers specifically?

-The processing time is the same regardless of employment status.
-What changes is the route.
+Processing time is the same regardless of employment status.
+The route is what changes.
 Since January 2026, self-employed workers apply through a registered platform rather than through an employer.
-The application is submitted electronically, identity is verified digitally, and the DBS processes it through the same five stages.
-Expect 2 to 14 working days for a Standard check and approximately 14 working days for an Enhanced check, though delays at Stage 4 can extend this.
+The application is submitted electronically, your identity is verified digitally, and the DBS processes it through the same five stages.
+Expect 2 to 14 working days for a Standard check and around 14 working days for an Enhanced check, though Stage 4 delays can push that out further.
+However we’ve seen cases where to process has been completed in under 24 hours – and 1 case in particular where the process was completed in just 8 hours.

 This guide applies to self-employed workers in England and Wales only.
 Self-employed workers in Scotland should apply through Disclosure Scotland.
 In Northern Ireland, the equivalent service is AccessNI.
 This page is for guidance only and does not constitute legal advice.
 If you have questions about your specific circumstances, contact our support team or consult a qualified legal adviser.